GoogleCloudPlatform/compute-video-demo-ansible/README.md

 ## Troubleshooting

 * Make sure your GCP Project Name is set.
 To set it, go to *API Manager &gt; Credentials &gt; OAuth consent screen*.

+* If Ansible keeps saying that requests or googleauth aren't installed, run `which python` to see which copy of the Python interpreter you installed the dependencies to.
+In ansible_hosts, append `ansible_python_interpreter=PATH_FROM_WHICH_PYTHON` to the `localhost` line

 ## Contributing